Iorvethe/cmus/readme.md

 :colorscheme rose-pine
 ```

 > Note: the legacy colors follow more closely the default colorscheme of cmus.
+However, both use some of the terminal's colors.
+So, the visual result depends on the colorscheme used by your terminal.
+To get a similar result as the screenshots below, be sure to use the theme suited for your terminal from [here](https://github.com/rose-pine/rose-pine-theme#terminal).

 ## Gallery